sea-lab-wm/sprint_issue_report_assistant_tool/SPRINT Tool/README.md

 **Step 4:**

-Open the cloned project in IDE and run the following 2 commands in 2 different terminals -
+Open the cloned project in IDE and install the required dependencies.
+You can use our [requirements.txt](../requirements.txt) file for this.
+Then, run the following 2 commands in 2 different terminals -

 `./ngrok http 5000`